Analog and digital

 Digital information

-All kinds of everyday technology now works using digital rather than
+All kinds of everyday technology also works using digital rather than

 analog technology.
 Cellphones, for example, transmit and receive